The Tour du Mont Blanc Trek (TMB) is not only one of the most popular hikes in Europe but one of the best treks in the world!

 You can find out more about what it’s like to stay at a mountain hut here.

-To Reserve or Not to Reserve Refuges on the Tour du Mont Blanc Trail?:
+To Reserve or Not to Reserve Refuges in Advance?

 As we planned our trek ourselves, we reserved all of our refuges along the TMB in advance.
 We wanted to enjoy our holiday and not be on our phone each day trying to call ahead to see if there was space.
 We didn’t want just to show up and find out there was no space left.